-Typically, I store my green juice in mason jars with the lids closed tightly, in the refrigerator.
-When I’m ready to drink it, I either pour it into a glass or I swap the lid of the mason jar out for a bamboo mason jar lid and bamboo straw.
+Typically, I store my green juice in mason jars with the lids closed tightly in the refrigerator.
+When I’m ready to drink it, I either pour it into a glass or swap the mason jar’s lid out for a bamboo mason jar lid and bamboo straw.
 I generally finish this green juice within 2-3 days, but it can last a little longer if kept in the refrigerator.
-Keep in mind that the longer you leave fresh pressed juice, the less fresh and effective the nutrients are in it as they break down, so it’s best to drink it quickly.
+Keep in mind that the longer you leave fresh-pressed juice, the less fresh and effective the nutrients are in it as they break down, so it’s best to drink it quickly.

 Why I Love This Recipe

-I noticed that when I began regularly drinking this, I was less bloated around my period or after hard workouts, I no longer had any issues with retaining water no matter what time of the month it was, my skin was clearer, and my hair was shinier.
-I have always loved green juice, and the “greener” it tastes, the better in my opinion, but if you prefer a less “green” taste (like my husband), add more lemon juice to your recipe until it suits your preferences.
+When I began regularly drinking this, I noticed that I was less bloated around my period or after hard workouts.
+I no longer had any issues with retaining water no matter what time of the month it was, my skin was clearer, and my hair was shinier.
+I have always loved green juice, and the “greener” it tastes, the better, in my opinion, but if you prefer a less “green” taste (like my husband), add more lemon juice to your recipe until it suits your preferences.